touilleMan/outside-in-tdd/README.md

 ### Account

-- why two methods: "I don't deposit -100, that doesn't make sense.
+- Why two methods: "I don't deposit -100, that doesn't make sense.
 Paying attention to that semantic is very important."
-- before I move on, I want to see my acceptance test fail for the right reason ⇒ remove NotImplementedError
+- Before I move on, I want to see my acceptance test fail for the right reason ⇒ remove NotImplementedError
-- acceptance test fails for the right reason ⇒ time to park acceptance test (double loop of TDD)
+- Acceptance test fails for the right reason ⇒ time to park acceptance test (double loop of TDD)
-- why not inject console into account?
+- Why not inject console into account?
 I'm not quite sure that the account should call the console.
 I don't know how many abstractions will be between the account and the console.